What are irregular heartbeat and its symptoms?

 What is the most common cause of irregular heartbeat?

-An interruption to the electrical impulse that can stimulate the heart contraction may result in irregular heart rate.
+An interruption to the electrical impulse that can stimulate the heart contraction may result in an irregular heart rate.
 Various factors can cause your heart to work inappropriately, such as:

 - diabetes and stress